Rye06/animal-name-guessing-game/README.md

-# Pet Name Guessing Game
+# Animal Name Guessing Game

+# NOT TO MARK
+# You can see the flowchart uploaded before the code.